allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 | .00	      			| Speed limit (70km/h)					 				|
 | .00				    | Speed limit (50km/h)      							|

-For the fourth image the model is relatively sure that this is a Speed limit (100km/h) sign (probability of 0.6), and the image does contain a Speed limit (100km/h) sign.
+For the fourth image, the model is relatively sure that this is a Speed limit (100km/h) sign (probability of 0.6), and the image does contain a Speed limit (100km/h) sign.
 It is infact a Stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|